 (3) The Committee is not an agent of the Crown in right of the State, except in relation to a matter in which the Committee is specifically authorised by the Minister to act on behalf of the Crown in right of the State.

+[Section 38 amended by No. 28 of 2006 s.
+241.]

 39. Composition of Committee

 The Committee shall comprise such persons as are appointed by the Minister to provide advice in relation to the matters referred to in section 38(2).